edoardocattapan/ardo.github.io/about.md

 Hi, I'm [Edoardo Cattapan](https://edoardocattapan.com).

-This blog is an account of my attempts to think independently and enquire some open territory of ideas with my abstract thinking, from my own insights about life and reality, seeing the world anew with my own mind.
+This blog is my account of seeing the world anew with my own mind.
+I try to think independently and enquire some open territory of ideas with my own abstract thinking, from my own insights about life and reality.

 If you like reading my essays, I hope you can find some value here and you will make something good out of it.